Alabama Plating Co. Inc.

 Current Site Status

 The Alabama Plating Co.
 Inc. site includes the area where Alabama Plating Company operated an electroplating facility from 1956 until 1986.
-EPA proposed the site for the National Priorities List (NPL) in 2000 because of contaminated ground water resulting from facility operations.
+EPA finalized the site for the National Priorities List (NPL) in 2012 because of contaminated ground water resulting from facility operations.
 EPA and the Alabama Department of Environmental Management (ADEM) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 Site contamination does not currently threaten people living and working near the site.
 A water line connects residences and businesses to the public water supply.
 By conducting additional investigations to determine next steps for the site’s cleanup, EPA and ADEM continue to protect people and the environment from site contamination.

 The 6-acre site is located at the northeast corner of Highway 231 North and Highway 60 in Vincent, Shelby County, Alabama, approximately 25 miles southeast of Birmingham.
 Three facility buildings remain on site.
 Residences and forested land border the site.
 The closest residence is approximately 500 feet from the site.
 The residential area includes low-income and minority residents.